Initiating a Workflow via Virtual Assistant

 Read more on the configuration here.

-4. Save and publish the skill.
+4. Save and publish the tool.

 Read more on the configuration here.